 Overthinking about why someone didn’t call or text you.

-Wondering if you did something wrong or if they’re mad.
+Wondering if you did something wrong or if other people are mad at you.

 Catastrophic thinking such as imagining the worst-case scenario.

-Fantasizing about how you want or don’t want the relationship to be.
+Fantasizing about how you want the relationship to be.

 Fear that the other person doesn't like you or that you're lacking in some way.

-General preoccupation with your partner and how they aren’t living up to your expectations.
+Preoccupation with other people and how they aren’t living up to your expectations.

-Questioning whether you’re imagining things or overreacting when your partner isn't available in the way you would like them to be.
+High emotional reactivity when someone isn't available in the way you want them to be.